Emsley1d/Project02-Rate-My-Cat/README.md

 - Allow users to upload image files.

 A full unabridged brief for the project can be read here.
 (LINK)

-**Planning**:
+#

+## Planning:

 Each team member presented an idea; our three ideas consisted of the below:

   - **Rate My Cat App**

     An app where users can upload photographs of their cats and can both comment upon and rate each other's cats.

   - **Photo Sharing App**

     An app where users can upload photographs; comment on each other's photos, share hints, tips and technical camera settings.

   - **Song sharing/playlist creation App**

   An app where users can upload song clips, create, share and comment on playlists.

 We spent some time researching each idea; although we were keen on the photo sharing app there were already many iterations of the same idea.
 Again we liked the idea of a song sharing/playlist creation app; however we wanted something more visual and were unable to find a free API that would allow us to share clips.

 Ultimately we decided upon my idea which was Rate My Cat.
 Unlike the other ideas there is no actual Rate My Cat website or app.
 There is no cat rating app on either the Apple Store or the Google Play Store and although ratemycat.com is owned; there is no actual web page and the domain (at the time of writing) is for sale.
 We felt that Rate My Cat would be the easiest platform to grow; you could have different leaderboards based on breed, age, location etc. You could hold monthly competitions and eventually create an online shop.

 It also satisfied all requirements listed in the brief and would allow us to easily implement some of the optional 'Stretch Technical Goals'; namely allowing users to upload images and making the application responsive.

-**Wireframe:**
+#

+## Wireframe:

 I found myself with some unexpected free time and knew that the following day we were tasked with creating a Wireframe and ERD for our application.
 Under my own initiative I created an extensive Wireframe on Figma; the idea to give my team a headstart the following day.
 My Wireframe incorporated both the desktop site and mobile view.
 I presented my Wireframe to the team in the morning and after some discussion we settled on the final design.

 The below is only a number of Mobile screens but the full Wireframe can be viewed here (LINK). ![](RackMultipart20221114-1-er61e6_html_4870b7f1ed39294d.png)

-**ERD:**
+#

+## ERD:

 The brief stipulated we should have three resources; a User and two of our own choosing.